 If hurricane engineering “codes” are not enough to protect my home what else can I do?

 - Design for both form and function.
-Choose an architect and a hurricane engineering team who are well versed in creating both beautiful and durable structures which integrate functional design aspects which help alleviate things like wind shear and make a structure more aerodynamic.
+Choose an architect and a hurricane engineering team who are well-versed in creating both beautiful and durable structures which integrate functional design aspects which help alleviate things like wind shear and make a structure more aerodynamic.

 - Reinforce your property with visually appealing structural enhancements that are both visually appealing and do dual duty as reinforcement to resist storms.
 Items like trusses, hurricane straps, clips, and ensuring that the most vulnerable part of your property (the roof) is more than adequately designed and reinforced to withstand wind speeds of over 180 mph.

 - Consider your foundation.
-This part of the property will take a beating from both wind, shifting of ground, and flooding storm surge.
+This part of the property will take a beating from both winds, shifting of ground, and flooding storm surge.
 It is imperative to ensure that your drainage system is able to support the movement of water away from the foundation of your building.

 - Integrate durable materials to prevent failures in larger systems.
 Use building materials such as floodproof windows that are both aesthetically pleasing and resilient to the effects of wind and flooding.